fredicinho/schnauz/Readme.md

 #### Context and Problem Statement

 The Match and CardDealer grains have a one-to-one relationship.
-The Match grain is responsible for managing the game state, while the CardDealer grain is responsible for dealing cards.
+The Match grain is responsible for managing the match state, while the CardDealer grain is responsible for dealing cards.
 The CardDealer grain is only used by the Match grain.
 How should the grains be designed to reflect this relationship?